FrancescoPisacane/Smart-Alarm-with-Secure-Wake-Up-Challenge/README.md

 ## How It Works

 - **Ultrasonic Sensor**: Detects when you are in front of the alarm in the morning.
 Only then does it activate a pump to spray water, adding an extra wake-up effect.
 - **Keypad Challenge**: The alarm displays a randomized math problem on the LCD.
-You must enter the correct answer using the keypad to stop the alarm and unlock the phone compartment.
+Three random numbers between 1 and 100 appear, and you must enter the correct sum using the keypad.
+If the answer is wrong, you’ll have to retry until you get it right.
+This sequence must be completed **twice** to unlock the compartment and silence the alarm.
-- **Servo-Controlled Lock**: The compartment remains locked until you enter the correct answer.
-When you do, the servo unlocks the compartment, allowing access to your phone.
+- **Servo-Controlled Lock**: The compartment remains locked until you solve both challenges.
+When you successfully complete the two math challenges, the servo unlocks the compartment, allowing access to your phone.

 ## Emergency Backup Access